ajnafa/Latent-Bayesian-MSM/README.md

 > in developing approaches to causal inference in situations where true
 > experimental manipulation is either impractical or impossible.
 With
 > few exceptions, however, commonly employed techniques in political
-> science have developed largely within the frequentist framework (i.e.,
+> science have developed largely within a frequentist framework (i.e.,
 > Blackwell and Glynn 2018; Imai and Kim 2019; Torres 2020).
 In this
 > article, we argue that common approaches rest fundamentally upon
 > assumptions that are difficult to defend in many areas of political